 Caring for your newborn kitten's eyes

 Try to keep very young kittens away from bright lights that could potentially hurt or even damage their developing eyes.
-If the kitten doesn't have a mother or isn't being well cared for by their mother, it's up to you to ensure that the newborn kittens are clean and healthy.
+If the kitten doesn't have a mother or isn't being well cared for by its mother, it's up to you to ensure that the newborn kittens are clean and healthy.
 Keep their faces clean with a warm, damp clean washcloth and, most of all, never try to force a kitten’s eyes open before the lids open naturally on their own.
 Patience is key!

 Issues to watch for & how to treat them

-Newborn kittens can develop a crust on their eyes that prevents them from opening.
+Newborn kittens can develop a crust on their eyes that prevent them from opening.
 This is a common problem that can be caused by a bacterial or viral infection; yet another reason to ensure that your kittens' bedding and shared areas are clean and hygienic to stop infections from reoccurring or spreading to littermates.
 If kittens' eyes develop this matted crust, try gently cleaning their eyes with a cotton ball dampened with warm clean water.
 Avoid soap entirely!
 If your kittens' eyes show no improvement or worsen, call your vet right away to ensure that they receive care.

 Other newborn kitten care tips

 Newborn kittens sleep around 22 hours a day, with more mature kittens and adult cats requiring less sleep.
-Your kitten's mobility will start to improve at about the same time their teeth start coming in; at around two weeks they are crawling and by four weeks they are able to walk, jump and play more steadily.
+Your kitten's mobility will start to improve at about the same time their teeth start coming in; at around two weeks they are crawling and by four weeks they can walk, jump and play more steadily.
 This is also when their capacity for mischief increases, as they are curious and adventurous – and often eager to practice climbing!

 Warmth is important for newborn kittens

 Newborn kittens can't regulate their body heat, which is part of the reason that they usually pile up near or on their mother.
 If your newborn kitten doesn't have a mother or littermates to keep their body temperature up, you will have to do more to help keep them warm by using something such as a heating disk in the crate or a heating pad on low heat underneath a blanket in their enclosure.
 You should also make a little nest out of blankets for the kitten to lay in for comfort.
-It's important that you make sure that the heating pad isn't too hot by touching it with your hands and providing a comfortable place in your kitten's cage/crate that does not have a heating item so they can go there if they get too warm.
+You must make sure that the heating pad isn't too hot by touching it with your hands and providing a comfortable place in your kitten's cage/crate that does not have a heating item so they can go there if they get too warm.

 You should continue to provide your kitten with a heating source until they are about 6 weeks old because if kittens get too cold they will catch hypothermia, for this reason, their area should be kept at 85ºF or 29ºC.